 The Company does not have any employees and outsources its operations to the Manager.
-Accordingly, the Board has determined it is not necessary to provision an equity-based remuneration scheme.
+Accordingly, the Company does not have an equity-based remuneration scheme in place.

 Further information about the Company and its governance practices are available on the Company's website.